Champions League quarter-finals: Head-to-head records

 Article summary

-Each remaining team has seven possible opponents – how have they fared against them all in past encounters?
+The last eight UEFA Champions League sides have seven possible opponents lying between them and glory in Istanbul on 10 June – how have they fared against them all in past encounters?

 Article top media content